FAR-Lab/RealtimeAudioClassification/Lab-1.-Cats-and-Dogs--binary-classification.md

 The main ["IDE"](https://en.wikipedia.org/wiki/Integrated_development_environment) that we will be using this week are Jupyter Notebooks.
 Jupyter Notebooks is great to try out different code snippets to selectively debug the code you are writing.

 Everything in these notebooks resolves around cells.
-The current active cell has a blue or green stripe on the left side.
-(The different colors denote different modes which for us is not important.
-[Look here for more information](https://medium.com/ibm-data-science-experience/back-to-basics-jupyter-notebooks-dfcdc19c54bc)) Normally a cell contains a section of code that is executed together.
+The current active cell has a blue or green stripe on the left side. ([Why green or blue?
+Look here!](https://medium.com/ibm-data-science-experience/back-to-basics-jupyter-notebooks-dfcdc19c54bc)) Normally a cell contains a section of code that is executed together.
 E.g. We often define each function in their own cell.
 ![Example Image of how a cell looks like.](images/ExampleCell.png)

-A cell

-Just to go through the basics you can select one of the sections and then click the run button on the top or  hit `shift + return` on your keyboard to execute that particular cell.
+When clicking into a cell you can edit the code that is in that cell.
+To run the code you can click on the button on the top that says ` >| Run` or press `shift + return` at the same time on your keyboard.
+This will run this cell and select the cell below.
+This behavior means that if you want to run multiple cells at the same time you can press `shift + return` a few times to quickly run the whole notebook.

 There are two commands you need to remember.
 The first one is `shift + return`.